ncatlab/nlab-content/pages/4/1/6/4/4614/content.md

   \,.
 $$

-By prop. \ref{SimplicialTopologicalUniversalBundle} and prop. \ref{SimplicialTopolgicalBundleIsGood} we have that all objects here are good simplicial topological spaces.
+By prop. \ref{SimplicialTopologicalUniversalBundle} and prop. \ref{SimplicialTopolgicalBundleIsGood} it follows that all objects here are good simplicial topological spaces.
 Therefore by prop. \ref{RealizationOfGoodSimplicialSpacesIsHomotopyColimit} we have

 $$